Q:

 A:

 In chemistry, isopentane (C5H12) is a common organic compound that is an alkane-like molecule.
 Its molecular formula is C5H12, meaning that each molecule is made up of five carbon atoms and twelve hydrogen atoms.
-When analyzing how many secondary carbon atoms are in isopentane, we need to understand the concept of "secondary carbon" first.
-We will analyze in detail the structure of the carbon atoms in the isopentane molecule and answer this question.
+For example When analyzing how many secondary carbon atoms are in isopentane, we need to understand the concept of "secondary carbon" first.
+We will examine in detail the structure of the carbon atoms in the isopentane molecule and conclusion this question.

 1. What is a secondary carbon atom?

 In organic chemistry, how a carbon atom is connected determines its type.
-Carbon atoms can be divided into tertiary carbon atoms, secondary carbon atoms and primary carbon atoms according to the number of other carbon atoms connected:
+And Carbon atoms is able to be divided into tertiary carbon atoms, secondary carbon atoms and primary carbon atoms according to the number of other carbon atoms connected:

 3. How many secondary carbon atoms are in isopentane?